FreeRTOS/Lab-Project-FreeRTOS-MCUBoot/README.md

 | ---- |
 | Espressif esp32 |

+## Patch Description
+The `mcuboot.patch` provides:
+ - Bug fixes
+ - Implants hooks for replacing function calls that were specific to other RTOS
+ - Provides `boot/freertos` content
+ - Bug fixes and enhancements to MCUBoot's Espressif port

+ The `esp-idf.patch` provides:
+  - IDF capability to build and format applications for Espressif's MCUBoot application loader

 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.